Security forces fire tear gas at post-coup protesters in Sudan's Khartoum | Law-Order

 Security forces fire tear gas at post-coup protesters in Sudan's Khartoum

+The Central Committee of Sudanese Doctors says 45 people have been killed in crackdowns on protesters since the coup.
+The military and civilian political parties had previously shared power since Bashir's removal.

-Sudanese security forces fired tear gas and used stun grenades to break up a demonstration by tens of thousands of people in the capital Khartoum on Sunday over the Oct.
+Sudanese security forces fired tear gas and used stun grenades to try and break up demonstrations by hundreds of thousands of people in the capital Khartoum on Sunday over the Oct.
 25 military coup.
 Protests against the coup have continued even after the reinstatement of the prime minister last month, with demonstrators demanding no military involvement at all in government.

-Demonstrators on Sunday marched towards the presidential palace, marking the third anniversary of protests that touched off a popular uprising that led to the overthrow of long-ruling Islamist autocrat Omar al-Bashir.
-They gathered less than a kilometer (0.6 mile) from the palace, chanting "the people are stronger and retreat is impossible".
-Demonstrators ran into side streets to shield themselves from the tear gas.
+Demonstrators on Sunday marched towards the presidential palace, marking the third anniversary of protests that touched off a popular uprising which led to the overthrow of long-ruling Islamist autocrat Omar al-Bashir.
+They gathered less than a kilometre (0.6 mile) from the palace, chanting "the people are stronger and retreat is impossible".
+Some demonstrators ran into side streets to shield from the tear gas.

+Despite security forces blocking bridges into the capital, protesters were able to cross a bridge connecting the city of Omdurman to central Khartoum but were met with heavy tear gas, Reuters witnesses said.
+Witnesses also told Reuters that protesters were trying to cross a bridge from Bahri, north of Khartoum, to the capital.

 It was the ninth in a series of demonstrations against the coup that have continued even after the military reinstated Hamdok, who had been under house arrest, on Nov.
 21 and released him and other high-profile political detainees.
 The Central Committee of Sudanese Doctors says 45 people have been killed in crackdowns on protesters since the coup.